manoj228/manoj228/README.md

 My Current Profile:

 - 🔭 I’m currently working on ...
-TCS
+Android
 - 🌱 I’m currently preparing ...  my DSA skills
 - 👯 I’m looking to collaborate on ...
 Data Structures and Algorithms and Android
 - 🤔 I’m looking for help with ...
 DSA